 - Recruit them well.
 Not every consumer makes a good consumer representative, nor do all consumers want to be one.
 A good representative may have both their, or a family member’s own experience to draw from, along with a broader picture of the sector.
 They may also be aligned with a patient or peer support groups, and/or consumer networks.
 A good place to start is often those living with chronic illness, or who are frequent users of your service.

 - Train & resource them.
-Representatives will benefit from specific
+Representatives will benefit from specific training:

 - Induction into the organisation so they understand the full range of service provided